Here is a gorgeous fish dinner: easy salmon en papillote: steamed salmon parcels with orange zest, white wine and cilantro!

 Do you love fish in papillote?

-Then also check out my salt cod in papillote with wild mushrooms!
+Then you should also check out my salt cod in papillote with wild mushrooms!

 - 10,5 oz fresh salmon (300 g)